jsonpath-standard/jsonpath-compliance-test-suite/README.md

 Basic conventions around source file formatting are captured in the `.editorconfig` file.
 Many editors support that file natively.
 Others (such as VS code) require a plugin, see https://editorconfig.org/.

+### Contributing

+To add or modify a test suite, edit the corresponding file in the `tests` directory.
+To generate `cts.json`, run the `build.sh` located in the root folder.
+Do not modify `cts.json` directly.
+More details are available in the [Contributor Guide](./CONTRIBUTING.md).